-Do you find yourself longing for a life without IBS symptoms?
+Is IBS ruining your life?
+Do you ever find yourself longing for a life without IBS symptoms?
 Secretly despising all the people around you who can eat and do anything they like?
+I know I did.
+For YEARS!

-But before you can act, you will need to develop the muscle of courage.
-The courage to and experiment and follow through.
+But before you can act, you will need to develop the muscle of COURAGE.
+The courage to experiment and follow through.

 It took me quite some time to develop courage.
 I would book appointments with people who I thought just might be able to help me -and then get worried and cancel them.

-I didn’t know then that just by talking to someone I could actually find a piece of my IBS puzzle and move forward.
+I felt really ALONE with my IBS.
+I didn’t realise that just by talking to someone I could actually find a piece of my IBS puzzle and move forward.

-So when you are really sick of IBS, I urge you to act quickly and courageously, before your mind can talk you out of it.
+So when you’re really sick of IBS and are ready to make a move, I urge you to act quickly and courageously, before your mind can talk you out of it.
+That’s the only way you can move forward.

 There once was a bird who lived in a cage and longed for a life of fun and freedom (just like you are longing for a life without IBS symptoms).